w3c/wai-tutorials/source/tables/one-header.html.erb.md

 When the content of a table is descriptive on its own, only a header row or column is needed to give the user an impression of the data in the table.

 If the table content is abiguous or has both column and row headings, the `scope` attribute should be used to avoid confusion.
-For more guidance on such tables, see [Double Header Tables](double-header.html).
+For more guidance on such tables, see [tables with two headers](two-headers.html).

 ## Table with header cells in the top row only
 {:.ex}